Ubertino Posculo: Symonidos

 Composed shortly after the death of two year old Simon of Trent in 1475, whose death served as the catalyst for a vicious initiative headed by Johannes Hinderbach to hold the Jews of the city accountable.
 It is a two book hexametrical poem in hagiographic style on the life, martyrdom, and miracles brought about by Simon of Trent.
 The work continued to see revisions and additions in the form of prefatory distichs and a letter well into the 1480s.
 It was one among several literary projects sponsored by Hinderbach to inflame antisemitic sentiment throughout the region and beyond.
 Unlike the other works of Posculo, this poem was printed and in distribution well past 1511.
 Current research on the interpretation and historical analysis of the Symonidos is represented by the work of Stephen Bowd.

 Lost works

 Brescian historian Ottavio Rossi (1570–1630) reports two additional Latin works of Posculo which are now lost.
 One recounts the 1438 siege of Brescia by Milan in seven books of hexameters, De Obsidione Brixiae Libri VII, and the other in elegiac couplets, De Antiqua Urbe et Agro Brixiano, appears to mix a number of genres by recounting the history of the city and agriculture of the region.
 There is also some evidence of Greek works, though it is limited to a single couplet in praise of historiographer Elia Capriolo in a manuscript that has been documented in catalogs, but to date attempts to recover it have been unsuccessful.
-Recent research on the Padova manuscript containing the Constantinopolis and the Ultima Visio has argued on paleographical and codicological grounds that Latin translation of the Life of Andreas Salos may also be considered among the works of Posculo.
+Recent research on the Padua manuscript containing the Constantinopolis and the Ultima Visio has argued on paleographical and codicological grounds that Latin translation of the Life of Andreas Salos may also be considered among the works of Posculo.